jucron/restaurant-backend/README.md

 * Remove a Meal/Beverage from an Order
 * Delete a a Meal/Beverage
 ### Workers management _(work in progress)_
-* Create a worker, with type (Waiter, Cook, etc), and associate with a Login account
+* Create a worker, with type (Waiter, Cook, etc.), and associate with a Login account
 * Deactivate a worker
 ### Login management _(work in progress)_
 * Workers are able to create an account with unique username and e-mail